CaptianSaurabh/Git-Task/Task3.md

 First, we need to create a new repository on GitHub and add the remote repository to our local Git repository.
 Let's assume the repository URL is https://github.com/username/repository.git.
 We can add the remote repository using the following command:
 ### Command
 1. git remote add origin https://github.com/username/repository.git
-..Next, we can push all the branches to GitHub using the following command:
+### Next, we can push all the branches to GitHub using the following command:
 2. git push --all origin

 ## Task 5: On local delete f2 branch